Victorian Railways bogie guard's vans: ZF, ZJF, ZJP, ZLP, VVBP vans

 As trains became faster in the early 1960s it was realised that new freight vans were necessary, in order to prevent the restrictions imposed by fixed-wheel vans on the end of a long bogie train.
 To this end, ZF1 to ZF45 were constructed.

 In 1962 it was agreed by the Victorian Railways and the South Australian Railways to allow through-running of freight trains, and so seven members of the ZJF class were constructed.
 They had the same design as the ZF vans.

 In 1963/64 the vans were given upgraded bogies and re-lettered to ZJP, indicating their suitability for passenger trains.
 In 1965 the vans were merged with the ZLP class of vans, and ZJP's 1 to 7 became ZLP 74, 80, 79, 77, 78, 75 and 76 respectively.
 They were replaced in Joint Stock service by the JCP freight vans.

 Between 1963 and 1967 the vans received passenger-quality bogies and were reclassed to ZLP, but the original numbers were retained.
 They were now capable of 70 mph working.
 Around the same time, another batch was constructed new.
 This consisted of ZLP's 46-73, none of which were ever lettered as ZF's.

 The vans were used in both passenger and freight work within Victoria.
 By this point they had been joined by the ex-joint stock ZJF vans, to hold the number group of 1-80.

 In 1968 ZLP32 was fitted with a generator to supply electricity to the Showmobile Train, which was an assortment of V-series passenger cars gutted and fitted with billboards.

 When four-letter coding was introduced, the ZLP's became the VVBP's.
 It was at about this time that van scrappings had commenced, and so not all of the ZLP's made the coding jump.
 In 1987 three VVBP vans were recoded to MD and allocated to maintenance trains.
 These vans had the guard-related functions removed, including lights, generator, stove, brake pipe tap and half the shunters' steps.
 These were replaced by crew benches and an external ratchet handbrake at the No.2 end.

 Preservation

 Three vans, 16, 25 and 68, have been preserved.

 VVBP25 was withdrawn from service in 1987, reclassified 25ZLP in 1988, and entered into the Historic Vehicles Register.
 The other two were sold into preservation.

-Model railways

-TrainOrama has released packs of two HO Scale vans, in various liveries.
-The numbers are; ZLP's 4, 6, 7, 8, 14, 35, 42, 59, 68, 73 and VVBP's 2, 3, 5, 7, 19, 25, 47 & 51.
-Within these numbers are options for either single or double windows in each door.